 Object identification Avoids obstacles and learns from mistakes

 The thing that sets the Roborock S6 MaxV apart from the other Roborocks (and actually apart from most other robot vacuums out there) is the fact that it has a dual camera and uses Reactive AI.
-This allows the vacuum to recognize specific objects and avoid them during cleaning.
+The only vacuum to rival it is the Deebot OZMO T8 AIVI, which also uses a camera for object recognition.
+The cameras allow the S6 MaxV vacuum to recognize specific objects and avoid them during cleaning.
 For example, when I tell it to clean my house, it recognizes the shoes that I place under my bed, the scale in the bathroom floor, and even the power strip that I have in my living room.
 It knows to avoid these things and even marks the map to let me know where it identified an obstacle.

 It has the ability to adapt and learn from its mistakes.